meanmachin3/chirp/README.md

 **What is Working**

   - We designed a JSON based API that represents all messages and their replies (including errors).
-  - Used Web Sharper to implement the WebSocket interface.
+  - Used Suave to implement the WebSocket interface, where Suave is a lightweight, non-blocking web server.

 **Video Explaining the Project**